Performance Tuning

 Transitions/Effects

-Some more complex transitions and effects can have an effect on performance.
+Some of the more complex transitions and effects can have an effect on performance.
 You should test your system with all the effects and transitions that you plan to use in a live situation beforehand.